EmmanuelMOUMBOUILOU/holbertonschool-france-certificates-ibm/certificates-trimester-2/certificate-project-management-1.md

-# Certificate: Certificate: Project Management Fundamentals
+# Certificate: Project Management Fundamentals

 I have completed the **Project Management Fundamentals** course powered by IBM.